hazelgrove/livelits-paper/pldi21/artifact/README.txt

-     Instead of "editor" being a monadic command that returns a splice editor for the given splice reference, we reserve a tag called "editor" in the HTML and when it is seen as the output of the view function is processed, the appropriate call to generate the splice editor is made and it is inserted in place.
+     Instead of "editor" being a monadic command that returns a splice editor for the given splice reference, we reserve a tag called "editor" in the HTML encoding and when it is seen as the output of the view function is processed, the appropriate call to generate the splice editor is made and it is inserted in place.
 The splice reference and other necessary information is encoded in the tag's attributes.